Ellen102/gildedrose/readme.md

 #### Validator

 In the original code, an item with a `quality` of 55 was **not** updated, whereas an item with a `quality` of 49 could be updated to a maximum of 50.
+Sulfuras keeps the orignal quality instead of setting it to 80.

 Since we are **terrified** of the goblin and want to figure out whether this behavior has been abused, we will first introduce a **validator** that logs any invalid quality values.
 This allows us to detect if someone has been exploiting